5 Smart Questions to Ask in an English Job Interview

 You will learn how the company measures success or progress in this particular job.

 You’ll also learn about the expectations and some of the primary responsibilities of the position.
-This can help you be sure that this is a job you really want and you can fulfill the expectations.
+This can help you be sure that you actually want the job and feel confident in fulfilling the expectations and responsibilities of the role.

 Why is this a good question to ask?